antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 ### drag-node-with-group

 - Description: Allow users to drag the nodes in the group;
+- Configurations:
   - `type: 'drag-node-with-group'`;
-- Configuration:
   - `delegateStyle`: The style of the `delegate` when dragging the node.
   - `maxMultiple`;
   - `minMultiple`.